Majestic Minima

 • price 2 of 4

-A relative newcomer to Adelaide having opened in 2014, the Ibis has a central location and funky, modern vibe.
+Having just surpassed a decade since its grand opening in 2014, ibis Adelaide has a funky, modern vibe and a central location (plonked right on the Grenfell Street thoroughfare in the CBD).
 Step inside the lobby and you immediately get the feel of the place: colourful armchairs pop against the blue neon-lit staircase, while warm wooden accents add a cosy touch.
-The hotel's 311 rooms carry a more soothing neutral colour palette, but keep the fashionable atmosphere with original artworks by local artists such as street muralist Ghostpatrol, and floor-to-ceiling windows that provide great views all the way to the Adelaide Hills.
+The hotel's 311 rooms carry a more soothing neutral colour palette, but keep the fashionable atmosphere with original artworks by local artists such as street muralist Ghostpatrol, and floor-to-ceiling windows that provide great views all the way to the Adelaide Hills and everything in between.
 Free Wi-Fi, flatscreen TVs and plush beds make the Ibis seem much more expensive than it actually is.
+And with a location that’s just a 30-second stroll to Rundle Mall, plus a two-minute walk to Rundle Street, it really doesn’t get much better than that for shopping enthusiasts, vintage hunters, dining hobbyists and bar hoppers.

 Advertising